Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 With its bright, sweet, and zesty flavors, fennel and orange salad is a perfect side salad or citrus salad recipe for lunch.
 It makes a fantastic winter salad recipe during orange season, but it’s also a great choice for spring and summer.

 Bright and beautiful, it brings color and flavor to the family table!
-That’s what makes fennel orange salad one of my favorite potluck and holiday salad recipes.
+That’s what makes fennel orange salad one of my favorite potluck and holiday salad recipes, especially for Easter.
 Try it out, and I know it will be a favorite of yours, too!

 Orange and Fennel Salad Ingredients